AudithSoftworks/Uniform/README.md

 *Default:* true

 If this option is set to true, Uniform will try to fit the select width to the actual content.
+When false, it forces the selects to all be the width that was specified in the theme.

+When using auto widths, the size of the element is detected, then wrapped by Uniform and expanded to fit the wrapping.

+If you want to specify a size of a select element and then have Uniform wrap it appropriately, there will be some difficulty.
+The size of the element needs to get detected and then will be changed by Uniform.
+For this to happen, it is suggested you do one of these solutions when you have issues.

+ * Set a custom inline width for the element (`<select style="width:XXpx">`)
+ * Use two css rules; `select { width: XXpx }` and `.selector select { width: 100% }`

-If the select is populated via JavaScript, it is recommended to set a custom width for the element (`style="width:XX"`) or uniform it after being populated.
+If the select is empty and later populated via JavaScript, you can do one the following:

+ * Set a custom inline width for the element (`<select style="width:XXpx">`)
+ * Uniform the element after it was loaded with options
+ * Use `$('select').uniform.restore().uniform()` to reapply Uniform to the selects that change

 ### selectClass (string)